-If you are sitting there below or right around the breakout level 30 minutes after entering the trade – the stock is screaming warning signals.
+If your position is sitting below or right around the breakout level 30 minutes after entering the trade – the stock is screaming warning signals.

 Do not over think exiting bad trades.
-If you find yourself in a trade that is stalling or not holding a level just exit the trade.
-Waiting around for something to happen will lead to more losses.
+If you find yourself in a trade that is stalling or not holding a level, just exit the trade.
+Waiting around for something to happen can lead to more losses.

 Beyond the money, the major issue you will face is the emotional turmoil of tacking such a loss.
 Remember, do not think – just close the trade!